-Specialty Engines (Processors)
+Specialty Processors

-System z Application Assist Processors (zAAPs) are specialized processors that provide an economical Java execution environment under z/OS and z/OS.e on the System z platform.
+The IBM System z Application Assist Processor (zAAP) is a specialized processor that provides an economical Java execution environment under z/OS and z/OS.e on the System z platform.

-System z9 Integrated Information Processors (zIIPs) are designed to help improve resource optimization and lower the cost for eligible workloads. z/OS and z/OS.e exploit zIIPs to offload software system overhead from standard Central Processors (CPs).
+The IBM System z9 Integrated Information Processor and IBM System z10 Integrated Information Processor (zIIP) is designed to help improve resource optimization and lower the cost for eligible workloads. z/OS and z/OS.e exploit zIIPs to offload software system overhead from standard central processors (CPs).
 This includes certain DB2 processing, enhancing the role of the mainframe as the data hub of the enterprise.